 The inevitability of death is rarely taken seriously.
 If it was, most of us would be paralyzed with anxiety and unable to function.
 It appears that nearly everyone is operating on the assumption that death doesn’t really exist for them.
 This could be the result of massive repression — or a subconscious, intuitive sense that death is not the entire story.

 Birth and death, like before and after, past and future, can only exist in the present.
 Not anywhere else.
 That’s where birth and death both occur.

 People wonder where they “go” after they die.
 Where else is there?

 I just got a call from the doctor after going in last week and having an ultra-sound.
-It turns out to be a harmless ball of fluid that can build up there — not uncommon.
+The lump in my testicle turns out to be a harmless ball of fluid that can build up there — not uncommon.
 I’d already researched it on the web so I had a pretty good idea what it was.
 That information was a mixed blessing, since it cut short my serious meditation on the inevitability of death — pretty intense and productive while it lasted.
 But I’m sure the opportunity will arise again.